 Beef Tenderloin Roast

-Featured in Simple Beef Recipes That Work.
+Category: Simple Beef Recipes That Work

 Covered in garlic herb butter, this tender beef dish cooks perfectly with an easy temperature guide.
 Ready in 45 minutes for a festive centerpiece.